mrkkrp/markkarpov.com/tutorial/th.md

 ```

 The program outputs its own source code.
 No `src/Main.hs` file is expected
-to exist when we run the binary, the source code is dumped into the
+to exist when we run the binary, the source code is stored in the executable
-executable itself.
-Note how the `IsString a => a` value was instantiated to
+itself.
+Note how the `IsString a => a` value was instantiated to `Text`
-`Text` automatically because `Text` is an instance of `IsString`.
+automatically because `Text` is an instance of `IsString`.

 ## Conclusion

 This is by no means a complete TH tutorial, some more rarely used tools and
-functions were not covered.
-Still, the tutorial should get you on the speed
+functions have not been covered.
+Still, the tutorial should get you up to
-and give a taste of what meta-programming in Haskell looks like.
-For further
+speed and give a taste of what meta-programming in Haskell looks like.
+For
-information refer directly to the Haddocks:
+further information refer directly to the Haddocks:

 <https://hackage.haskell.org/package/template-haskell>